 - Not sharing the road: As a bicyclist, you’re supposed to ride in established bike lanes or on the shoulder.
 Similarly, drivers are supposed to yield that space to cyclists.
 Failure to do so can be considered an act of negligence, placing the driver at fault and opening them up to a potential lawsuit.

 - Not obeying traffic laws: Both cyclists and motorists are required to follow posted traffic laws while on the road.
 If a driver runs a stop sign, traffic light, performs an illegal u-turn, or fails to stay in their established lane, they may be deemed at fault (and therefore liable) for the ensuing accident.

 - Driving distracted: Many cities, including Houston, have ordinances against texting while driving or engaging in other actions that take your eyes off the road.
+This holds true in every situation: car accidents, motorcycle accidents and truck accidents.
 If you were struck by a driver who was texting or not looking at the road, the driver can be held liable for your damages.
 However, your lawyer and the police must work to obtain the necessary evidence to prove the driver was distracted by their phone absent an admission of guilt.